Forrest-xlz/Forrest-xlz/README.md

 # Hi there, I'm Forrest-xlz 👋

 ## About Me
-- I’m an undergraduate student from China.
+- An undergraduate student from China.
-- I’m interested in AI, computer science, Kaggle, and language learning.
+- Interested in AI, computer science, Kaggle, and language learning.
-- I’m currently learning machine learning, deep learning, and competitive programming.
+- Want to be GM in kaggle someday.

 ## What I'm Working On
 - Kaggle competitions